thomas-haslwanter/statsintro/rst/statsRelation.rst

 .. index:: correlation coefficient

+The *correlation coefficient* between two variables answers the question:
-If the two variables are normally distributed, the standard measure of determining the *correlation coefficient*, often ascribed to *Pearson* , is
+"Are the two variables related?
+I.e., if the two variables are normally distributed, the standard measure of determining the *correlation coefficient*, often ascribed to *Pearson* , is

 .. math::